indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   installation.
 Before, this Starlark type was not very usable without this file, as WiX wouldn't pick up files that had been registered for install.
 * Rust 1.52.0 is now used as the default Rust toolchain (from version 1.51.0).
+* The musl libc linked default Python distributions no longer use the ``reallocarray()`` symbol, which was introduced in musl libc 1.2.2.
+This should enable musl libc builds to work with musl 1.2.1 and possibly older versions.

 .. _version_0_14_1: